Graduate programme 2020 - 2021

 I applied for the Sport NZ Graduate Programme because of the breadth of opportunities it offers.
 The opportunity to develop personally and professionally as a leader within the sector was also a significant driver for me when applying.
 Highlights from my first year of the programme at Sport NZ include co-leading a scoping project alongside the Sport NZ Disability Consultant to articulate the roles and responsibilities of organisations delivering play, active recreation and sport opportunities for disabled people, to provide a foundation for disability specific investment decisions.
 Another key project I was involved in was the Sport NZ Futures work, which looked to provide a range of innovative reforms and options that guide the sector to remain relevant, fit for purpose and regenerative.

 After completing my time on the Graduate Programme I took up a role with Sport Northland as Special Projects Lead.
-My role primarily involves working with external stakeholders on the implementation of Northland’s regional strategy for play, active recreation and sport: Kōkiri ai te Waka Hourua.
+In this role I lead a small team working with external stakeholders on the implementation of Northland’s regional strategy for play, active recreation and sport: Kōkiri ai te Waka Hourua.
+Our team also manages Tū Manawa Active Aotearoa and Break-Away, two funds that help activate and grow participation across Northland.
+This role allows me to work at a strategic level, whilst still being connected to what’s happening on the ground.

 The insights I’ve had from a Central Government, National Paralympic Committee, and Regional Sports Trust perspective, and the connections I made throughout my time on the Programme, have been invaluable moving forward into the next steps of my career.